syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * []

-A unique resource name which is used for differentiating various resource objects while grouping it in various levels.
+A unique resource name that is used for differentiating various resource objects while grouping it in various levels.

 #### Example